lukaszkups/lukaszkups.net/content/pages/notes/2024/2024-02-24-space-saga-devlog-1-engine-selection.md

 - When you arrive to your destination, you will be able to select (planet) area where you want to land and then travel by foot (this topic is still TBD really 😉) - most of the destinations will be hidden during first visits and you will unlock new of them during game

 - Combat mode - I'm still struggling on decision with this one.
-I want this game to be a demake successor of Phantasy Star Online (1) game, which I am big fan of, but I don't really know if I want to make battles real-time, like in *Hyper Light Drifter* style or turn-based, like in classic jRPGs.
+I want this game to be a demake successor of Phantasy Star Online (1), which I am big fan of, but I don't really know if I want to make battles real-time like in *Hyper Light Drifter* style or turn-based, like in classic jRPGs.

 As you can see, this game will consist of various modes and I would love to develop all of them inside one game engine - that's why I've spend couple last weeks checking on what market can offer me (I was also thinking about building own engine from scratch, then I've switched to use [Pixi.js](https://pixijs.com/) as my renderer, but in the end I've abandoned that idea as it would be way too slow approach).